cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/file.rst

   }

-This example connects to Amazon S3 and reads in files found in the specified directory while using the stateful Timefilter, which ensures that each file is only read in once.
-The Timefilter requires that files are named with the convention "yy-MM-dd-HH..."
+This example connects to Amazon S3 and reads in files found in the specified directory while using the stateful Timefilter, which ensures that each file is read only once.
+The Timefilter requires that files be named with either the convention "yy-MM-dd-HH..."
 (S3) or "...'.'yy-MM-dd-HH..."
 (Cloudfront).
-The stateful metadata is stored in a table named timeTable.
-The maxSplitSize is set to 1MB so if the total size of the files being read in is larger than 1MB, then CDAP will configure Hadoop to use more than one mapper.
+The stateful metadata is stored in a table named 'timeTable'.
+With the maxSplitSize set to 1MB, if the total size of the files being read is larger than 1MB, CDAP will configure Hadoop to use more than one mapper.